91社区

 Atheneum Visitors Center

 Designed by internationally acclaimed architect Richard Meier, the Atheneum has received numerous design awards, including the Progressive Architecture Award for 1979, the American Institute of Architects Award in 1982, and the Twenty-five Year Award in 2008.
-The stunning building, which serves as the Visitors Center for New Harmony, houses exhibits on the communal history of New Harmony, a large theater where an orientation film on the town is shown, and the Museum Shop.
+The stunning building, which serves as the Visitor Center for New Harmony, houses exhibits on the communal history of New Harmony, a large theater where an orientation film on the town is shown, and the Museum Shop.
 Many of the galleries can be used for receptions, small meetings, and cocktail events.

-The Atheneum Visitors Center is open Tuesday-Saturday from 9:30 a.m.- 5:00 p.m. and Sunday from 12:00 p.m.-5:00 p.m., excluding Thanksgiving and Easter.
+From March through mid-December, the Atheneum is open Tuesday-Saturday from 9:30 a.m.- 5:00 p.m. and Sunday from 12:00 p.m.-5:00 p.m., excluding Thanksgiving and Easter.
 New Harmony is located in the Central time zone.

 Location: